yasserqureshi1/ut-vs-ol/README.md

-# Exploring the Impact of Treated Insecticidal Bednets on Mosquito Behaviour
+# Exploring the Impact of Insecticide-Treated Bednets on Mosquito Behaviour

 ## About the Project